gitter-badger/Hydra-1/README.md

 ` class JumpSharding : ISharding `

 Default implementation of ISharding provided is JumpSharding that implement's Jump Consistent Hash.

-Hydra.Core is Azure Subscribtion agnostic, which means it is possible to use Storage Accounts from different Azure Subscriptions.

-The above functionality gives the developer configurable IOPS and Disk Space with no upper limits.

 ### Disclaimer